haikulearning/policies/additional-school-terms.md

 ### 3.1 In General

-By submitting Student Data or other information to us, whether via the Services or otherwise, you expressly grant, and you represent and warrant that you have all rights necessary to grant, to us a nonexclusive, royalty-free, worldwide license during the term of these Additional Terms and our [General Terms of Service](http://www.haikulearning.com/terms) to use, transmit, distribute, modify, reproduce, display, and store the Student Data only for the purposes of: (i) providing the Services as contemplated in these Additional Terms and our [General Terms of Service](http://www.haikulearning.com/terms), and (ii) enforcing our rights under these Additional Terms and our [General Terms of Service](http://www.haikulearning.com/terms).
-We will not use the Student Data for any purpose except as explicitly authorized by these Additional Terms and our [General Terms of Service](http://www.haikulearning.com/terms).
+By submitting Student Data or other information to us, whether via the Services or otherwise, you expressly grant, and you represent and warrant that you have all rights necessary to grant, to us a nonexclusive, royalty-free, worldwide license during the term of these Additional Terms and our [General Terms of Service][general-terms] to use, transmit, distribute, modify, reproduce, display, and store the Student Data only for the purposes of: (i) providing the Services as contemplated in these Additional Terms and our [General Terms of Service][general-terms], and (ii) enforcing our rights under these Additional Terms and our [General Terms of Service][general-terms].
+We will not use the Student Data for any purpose except as explicitly authorized by these Additional Terms and our [General Terms of Service][general-terms].
 For clarity and without limitation, we will not use Student Data to engage in targeted advertising.

 ### 3.2 Anonymized Data